epeolatry/epeolatory_in/_posts/2023-02-05-Creating-Unique-Characters-Not-Opposites.md

 In the end, writers should strive to create characters that are complex and believable, rather than just a collection of conflicting traits.
 Doing so will help to make the story more interesting and enjoyable for readers.

-Find more writing and editing tips on my website (link in bio).
-Bookmark the website and save the posts for quick access.

 ### *Happy Writing!*